Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Thermodynamic inference from the maximum entropy principle

-Theoretically, the observation $\langle \mathcal{O}_i\rangle=\mathrm{Tr}[\rho_S\mathcal{O}_i]$ is defined as an expectation value with respect to the actual system state $\rho_S$.
-However, we emphasize that this value can be obtained experimentally from an ensemble of measurements on the observable $\mathcal{O}_i$, without actually requiring knowledge of the actual system state $\rho_S$.
-That is, determining the explicit form of the system reference state in Eq. (\ref{eq:reference_state}) requires only knowledge of the set of system operators $\{\mathcal{O}_i\}$ and their experimentally accessible ensemble averages $\{\langle \mathcal{O}_i\rangle(t)\}$ which fix the Lagrange multipliers.
+Moreover, the Lagrange multipliers $\{\lambda_i(t)\}$ represent effective potentials associated with the observables $\{\mathcal{O}_i\}$ from a thermodynamic perspective, providing the necessary dimensional parameters to construct information–cost relations.
+Theoretically, the observation $\langle \mathcal{O}_i\rangle(t)=\mathrm{Tr}[\rho_S(t)\mathcal{O}_i]$ is defined as the expectation value of the associated observable $\mathcal{O}_i$ with respect to the actual system state $\rho_S(t)$.
+However, we emphasize that this value can be obtained experimentally from an ensemble of measurements on the observable $\mathcal{O}_i$, without actually requiring the knowledge of the actual system state $\rho_S$.
+That is, determining the explicit form of the system reference state in Eq. (\ref{eq:reference_state}) requires only knowledge of the set of experimentally accessible system operators $\{\mathcal{O}_i\}$, whose ensemble averages $\{\langle \mathcal{O}_i\rangle(t)\}$ represent the experimental observations and are used to determine the associated Lagrange multipliers according to Eq. (\ref{eq:constraint}).

-Importantly, the maximum entropy state in Eq. (\ref{eq:reference_state}) represents the least biased or most uncertain state consistent with the available information--namely, the fixed expectation values of the specified observables.
-In what follows, we interpret this maximum entropy state as a reference state for nonequilibrium quantum systems, noting that the actual system state $\rho_S$ generally differs from this reference state.
+Importantly, the maximum entropy state in Eq. (\ref{eq:reference_state}) represents the least biased or most uncertain state consistent with the available information--namely, the given observations of the specified observables.
+We emphasize that this maximum entropy state serves only as an inferred reference for nonequilibrium quantum systems and generally differs from the actual system state $\rho_S$.
+In what follows, we interpret this maximum entropy state as a reference state for nonequilibrium quantum systems.

 Considering the information content of the reference state $\rho_r$~\cite{Lieb.02.NULL}, we find that its deviation from the actual information content of the system is given by

 Here, $S(t)=-\mathrm{Tr}[\rho_S(t)\ln \rho_S(t)]$ and $S_r(t)=-\mathrm{Tr}[\rho_r(t)\ln \rho_r(t)]$ denote the information content of the actual state and the reference state, respectively, and $D[\rho_S(t)||\rho_r(t)]=\mathrm{Tr}[\rho_S(t)(\ln\rho_S(t)-\ln\rho_r(t))]$ is the quantum relative entropy between $\rho_S(t)$ and $\rho_r(t)$.
 To get the above relation, we have utilized the identity $\mathrm{Tr}[\rho_{r}(t)\ln\rho_r(t)]=\mathrm{Tr}[\rho_{S}(t)\ln \rho_r(t)]$, which follows from the constraint in Eq. (\ref{eq:constraint}).
 By definition, the quantum relative entropy is non-negative.
 Therefore, Eq. (\ref{eq:s_devi}) naturally implies that the uncertainty associated with the reference state is generally greater than that of the actual system state, reflecting the increased uncertainty inherent in the maximum entropy inference based on limited knowledge.